eameres/HW2-Math/README.md

-# ga2017-homework2
+# Game Architecture-homework2
-Second homework for RPI Game Architecture 2017.
+Second homework for RPI Game Architecture.

 In this homework you will implement parts of vector and matrix math library.
 See src/engine/math/ga_vec3f.h and src/engine/math/ga_mat4f.cpp.